 Generative AI Statistics on Impact to Businesses

-Generative AI statistics on business impact show the technology is no longer a productivity hypothesis in 2026, it's a measured reality.
-Workers using gen AI save an average of 5.4% of their work hours weekly (58), and enterprise AI adoption jumped from 55% to 78% in a single year (59).
-The gap between daily users and occasional users is where the real story emerges: daily gen AI users report productivity gains, job security, and salary increases at nearly double the rate of those who use the tools infrequently (60).
+Generative AI statistics on business impact show gen AI is no longer a productivity hypothesis in 2026, it's a measured reality.
+Workers using gen AI save an average of 5.4% of their work hours weekly (58), with enterprise AI adoption jumping from 55% to 78% in a single year (59).
+The gap between daily users and occasional users is where the real story emerges: daily gen AI users report productivity gains, job security, and salary increases at nearly double the rate of those who use gen AI less frequently (60).

 AmplifAI's Insights on Generative AI Business Impact